Damage is done

 No doubts, the damage is done.
 But we might also think over where we are heading in our countries.
 Because the Italian elections have already shown how easy it is to win elections by calling on identity politics and distorted reality.
 The same thing will happen next Sunday in Hungary.
 Last year, we had some relief after the Dutch general election and the French presidential ones.
 But we are still very close to suddenly get into to the same madness as the British are now.

-C4EPIECE 2024/05 is available
+C4EPIECE 2024/13 is available

-The 2024/05 edition of our newsletter titled C4EPIECE is published today.
-The focus of the current edition is the partial accession of Romania and Bulgaria to the Schengen area, but we also bring You other important subjects from member states and the global theater...
+The 2024/13 edition of our newsletter titled C4EPIECE is published today.
+The focus of the current edition is on the evaluation of the Hungarian presidency of the Council of the European Union, similarly to previous presidencies.
+Additionally, we also bring You other...